PowerClerk Support Center

 Merging Documents

-Submitted Attachments, including those uploaded from Generated Documents, can be combined into a Merged Document.
+Submitted .docx and .pdf Attachments, including those uploaded from Generated Documents, can be combined into a Merged Document.
 Attachments uploaded to Attachment Fields on the same Form containing the Generate Document element can also be merged.

 How to define a new Merged Template